Bibliophage305/bandeoke-charts/raw-lyrics/Counting Stars - OneRepublic.md

-# Counting Stars - One Republic
+# Counting Stars - OneRepublic

 Lately, I've been, I've been losing sleep\
 Dreaming about the things that we could be\